justice-rage/wagtail_crx_snipcart_storefront/README.md

 ##### The Miracle that is ngrok

-18. Install [ngrok](https://ngrok.com/), and add ngrok authtoken.
+18. Install [ngrok](https://ngrok.com/), and add *ngrok provided* authtoken.
    - [Official Snipcart ngrok Documentation](https://snipcart.com/blog/develop-a-snipcart-powered-website-locally-using-ngrok)
-   - Snipcart is cannot communicate with your local machine.
+   - Snipcart cannot communicate with your local machine.
 Thus local development is impossible without making your local development server available to Snipcart.
 Ngrok solves this pain point.
    - If utilizing Mac OS, I suggest installing ngrok via the Homebrew option.

 19. In a separate terminal run `ngrok http <localhost number>`.
    - Example: `ngrok http 8080`

 20. If successful you will see a ngrok session status appear.
-Copy the forwarding url.
+Copy the *forwarding url*.
    - Example: `https://<string-of-random-numbers-and-letters>.ngrok.io`

-21. Navigate to your Snipcart dashboard, open account options (click on the upper right-hand corner human icon), and click on "Domains & URLS."
+21. Navigate to your Snipcart dashboard, open account options (click on the upper right-hand corner human icon), and click on *Domains & URLS*.

 22. In the Domain field, paste the ngrok forwarding url.

 23. In the protocol field, select `https`

-24. Press the save button on the "Domains & URLS" page.
+24. Press the save button on the *Domains & URLS* page.

 25. Paste your ngrok forwarding url into your search bar and hit enter.
 It should take you to your project in a tab with a ngrok tunnel capable of making transactions with Snipcart.
-   - If the url activates a "Deceptive site ahead" page from Google Chrome, click on details and press "visit this unsafe site."
+   - If the url activates a *Deceptive site ahead* page from Google Chrome, click on *details* and press *visit this unsafe site.*

 26. In a separate tab, paste your local host url that is running the project - Example: `http://localhost:8000`
-   - IMPORTANT NOTE: You must have two separate tabs open and use them in unison—one for transactions and the other for admin dashboard use.
+   - IMPORTANT NOTE: You must have two separate tabs open and use them in unison.
       - `https://<string-of-random-numbers-and-letters>.ngrok.io` --> Can make Snipcart transactions.
 Can't access the admin dashboard.
       - `http://localhost:8000` --> Can't make Snipcart transactions.
 Can access the admin dashboard.

 ##### The Final Stretch

-27. In the admin capable tab, create a test product via signing into the admin and creating a Products Landing Page.
-After creation, navigate to your newly created Products Landing Page in the admin and click create child page.
-Fill out all required product information, and press publish when done.
+27. In the **admin capable tab**, create a test product via signing into the admin and creating a *Products Landing Page*.
+After creation, navigate to your newly created *Products Landing Page* in the admin and click create *child page*.
+Fill out all required product information, and press *publish* when done.

-28. In the transaction capable tab, add the product to your cart and attempt to check out.
+28. In the **transaction capable tab**, add the product to your cart and attempt to check out.

 29. Congratulations, you have successfully made a test transaction! 🎉
    - You will be able to see your test transaction in your Snipcart dashboard.